Algebraic compressed sensing: Introduction

 \begin{example}[Tensor completion] Other examples are various bounded-rank tensor decompositions \cite{KB2009,GKT2013}, such as the tensor rank decomposition or canonical polyadic decomposition \cite{Hitchcock1}, Tucker decomposition \cite{Tucker1966}, tensor trains \cite{Vidal2003,Oseledets2011}, hierarchical Tucker \cite{HK2009,Grasedyck2010}, and even general tensor network decompositions \cite{YL2018}.
 All of these examples can be parameterized straightforwardly by polynomials.
 These decompositions feature in data analysis applications as an a priori model for filling in missing data \cite{KB2009,PFS2017}.
 The compressed sensing literature already investigated well-posedness conditions for the tensor rank decomposition with sparsity constraints \cite{SK2012}, unconstrained tensor rank decomposition \cite{RS2020}, and Tucker decomposition, tensor trains, and hierarchical Tucker decompositions were studied jointly in \cite{RSS2017}. \end{example}

 \begin{example}[Moment varieties] Our final example is from (algebraic) statistics \cite{algstat2018}.
 Multivariate probability distributions are characterized by an infinite sequence of symmetric tensors of increasing degree, namely their \textit{sequence of moments}, or, alternatively, cumulants \cite{Kolassa2006}.
 Many probability distributions belong to a parameterized family; for example, $k$-variate Gaussian distributions are parameterized by the mean vector $m\in\bbR^k$ and the covariance matrix $\Sigma \in \bbR^{k\times k}$.
 Pearson \cite{Pearson1894} observed that for some families a finite sequence of moments suffices to identify the parameters of the distribution from empirical moments.
 In recent years, it was realized that the set of possible $d$th order moments of a parameterized family is sometimes defined by polynomials \cite{AAR2021,AFS2016,KSS2020}, thus carving out a \textit{moment variety} $\Var{X}$ in the space of $d$th order symmetric tensors in $k$ variables $S^d \bbR^k \simeq \bbR^{\binom{k+d-1}{d}}$.
 Estimating \textit{all} $\binom{k+d-1}{d}$ entries of the $d$th order empirical moment in $S^d \bbR^k$ is computationally challenging.
 However, since the probability distribution is represented by a point on $\Var{X} \subset S^d \bbR^k$, we could instead compute a linear projection of the empirical moment.
 This leads to an algebraic compressed sensing problem.
-To our knowledge, the well-posedness of such compressed sensing problems has not been studied heretofore. \Cref{demo-thm} below shows that it suffices to understand the dimension of moment varieties to know the number of required measurements of the moment.
+Only recently, the well-posedness of this problem was studied by Lindberg, Amendola, and Rodriguez \cite{LAR2021}.
 For mixtures of Gaussians, Guo, Nie and Yang \cite{GNY2021} recently presented an efficient numerical algorithm to estimate the parameters from coordinate projections of the third-order moment. \end{example}

 Let